 The 3rd set of 3DS games were Sun and Moon/ Ultra Sun and Ultra Moon (released 18th Nov 16 and 17th Nov 2017 respectively) which really turned the series on its head.
 This series contains no **real** gyms in place of trials on each island.
 Although the series also introduced Z-moves which are very cool, the addition of elongated cut scenes and tutorials arguably ruined the pacing of the titles.

-So we come to a point now where we don’t really know what is round the corner.
+So we come to a point now where we don’t really know what is around the corner.
 We are expecting Pokémon for Switch news any day now, but how will that Look?
-It’s all rumour at the moment including a complete reboot of the franchise, loosing the turn based battle system for a real time engine, the list goes on.
+It’s all rumour at the moment including a complete reboot of the franchise, losing the turn-based battle system for a real-time engine, the list goes on.
 A brilliant model would be the base game with regions already covered in previous games with new additional regions yearly.
-Open world, compete in leagues, trade in game with NPCs all over the in game world etc. But what does this games writer know right?
+Open world, compete in leagues, trade in the game with NPCs all over them in the game world etc. But what does this games writer know right?